 More than software - a strong relationship with the patient.

 HRV - INGENIOUSLY SIMPLE!

 The diagnosis of Chinese medicine can be understood as a functional vegetative state picture of the person.
-Therefore, we use the ANS Analysis for the progress control of our therapy with acupuncture, herbs and exercises.
+Therefore, we use VNS analysis to monitor the progress of our therapy with acupuncture, herbs and exercises.
 That convinces right away.

-In my practice with a focus on regulatory medicine, ANS Analysis is a valuable diagnostic tool to objectively visualize therapy results.
+In my practice with a focus on regulatory medicine, VNS analysis is a valuable diagnostic tool to objectively visualize therapy results.
 I can no longer imagine my practice without it.

 Not all HRV is the same.
 In science and practice, there are other requirements that must be considered when measuring heart rate variability.
-The ANS Analysis accurately measures ECG recommended HRV parameters that are practical and relevant to practice and includes normal values and risk cut off values from meta-analyses.
-In order for you as a user to have the certainty that the ANS Analysis produces valid and reliable values, the ANS Analysis is regularly compared with the HRV software used in science.
+The VNS analysis accurately measures ECG recommended HRV parameters that are practical and relevant to practice and includes normal values and risk cut off values from meta-analyses.
+In order for you as a user to have the certainty that the VNS analysis produces valid and reliable values, the VNS analysis is regularly compared with the HRV software used in science.

 All in one app

 VNS Analysis Professional includes the recommended and practically relevant HRV and VNS parameters and meets all scientific criteria that must be taken into account when measuring heart rate variability.

 In order to give you, the user, the greatest possible certainty that the VNS analysis provides valid and reliable values, the VNS analysis is regularly compared with the Kubios HRV scientific software.